-Despite Google’s efforts to deprecate the Android SDK Manager standalone GUI in an attempt to force the installation of Android Studio, which is irrelevant for Cordova apps, you can still run any Android emulator without Android Studio using the updated SDK Manager tools.
-This process involves installing the SDK tools 24 and then updating them to version 27 with the provided links.
+Despite Google’s efforts to deprecate the Android SDK Manager standalone GUI in an attempt to force the installation of Android Studio -irrelevant for Cordova apps-, you can still run any Android emulator without Android Studio using the updated SDK Manager tools.
+This process involves installing the SDK tools 24 and then updating them to version 28.

 - Your Android 8.x and 9.x system images (API 26 and newer) refuse to start.